stephanosterburg/stephanosterburg.github.io/portfolio.md

 The above banner shows all the movies I worked on over the years - see also [IMDb](https://www.imdb.com/name/nm0652339/).
 Below you will find work samples from movies I worked while at [FRAMESTORE, London](https://www.framestore.com/), as well my demo reel with work from movies I worked on while I was at [Dreamworks Animation](http://www.dreamworksanimation.com).

+### Siggraph Paper

+Before I forget, here is the siggraph paper from 2008 I co-wrote with Nathaniel Dirksen and Rob Vogt:
+<p><a href="https://stephanosterburg.github.io/assets/data/posts/2019/1839-abstract.pdf" target="_blank">Art-Directable Dynamic-Hair Shells in "Madagascar: Escape 2 Africa"</a> (link opens in new tab)</p>

+### Work Samples

 <html>
 <head>
 <meta name="viewport" content="width=device-width, initial-scale=1">